 - Design a brain wellness program for clients based on the seven pillars of brain health.

 - Understand and describe the neurobiology of the stress responses.
 Encourage clients to find a ‘place or moment of calm’.

-- Discuss evidence for mindfulness and mediation in reducing the stress response.
+- Discuss evidence for mindfulness and mediation in reducing the stress response and building resilience.

 Any prerequisites necessary to enrol?

 No background in science is needed for this course.
-I’ve designed the lessons for professionals working in the wellness and coaching industries.
+Lessons are designed for professionals working in the health, wellbeing and coaching industries.
 But anyone with an interest in learning about the brain is more than welcome!

 I hated science in school, and I’m scared.
 Will I be able to understand a thing you say?

-My mission is to make neuroscience research simple and relevant to your everyday life.
-I don’t write and talk for other neuroscientists.
-I write and talk for people who’ve never read a research paper in their life.
+My mission is to make neuroscience accessible and relevant to your life at the work you do.
+I don’t educate neuroscientists.
+I educate people who’ve never read a research paper in their life.